cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 In such cases, these online attacks are limited to clients and the authenticated server itself.
 Moreover, such a channel provides privacy of user information, including identity and envelope values.

+Additionally, note that a client participating in the online login stage will learn whether or not authentication is successful after receiving the `KE2` message.
+This means that the server should treat any client which fails to send a subsequent `KE3` message as an authentication failure.
+This can be handled in applications that wish to track authentication failures by, for example, assuming by default that any client authentication attempt is a failure unless a `KE3` message is received by the server and passes `ServerFinish` without error.

 ## Error Considerations